Raymond Sarmiento

 Raymond Sarmiento (born July 24, 1992) is an American professional tennis player.

-Sarmiento has a career-high ATP singles ranking of No. 287, achieved on September 11, 2017.
-He also reached a career-high ATP doubles ranking of No. 386 on March 7, 2016.
+Sarmiento has a career-high ATP singles ranking of No. 287 achieved on 11 September 2017 and a career-high ATP doubles ranking of No. 386 on 7 March 2016.

 Sarmiento made his ATP main draw debut at the 2019 Winston-Salem Open after qualifying for the singles draw by defeating Christopher Eubanks and Daniel Nguyen.
 He lost in the first round to Jérémy Chardy.

 Hitting partner

 In May 2022 he began working as Emma Raducanu's hitting partner, continuing through the 2022 French Open in Paris.